-Well the answer to that is simple: Capoeira has NOTHING to do with self defense… And EVERYTHING. to do with it.
+Well the answer to that is simple: Capoeira has NOTHING to do with self defense… And EVERYTHING to do with it.

-By NOTHING, I mean that capoeira is a MARTIAL ART, and the sad truth is just because you’re learning a martial art, doesn’t mean you’re learning self defense.
+By nothing, I mean that capoeira is a MARTIAL ART, and the sad truth is just because you’re learning a martial art, doesn’t mean you’re learning self defense.

-And by EVERYTHING, I mean that if you learn the movements, strategies, and techniques of capoeira, and PROPERLY APPLY them, you WILL be able to defend yourself.
+And by everything, I mean that if you learn the movements, strategies, and techniques of capoeira, and PROPERLY APPLY them, you WILL be able to defend yourself.

 In fact, I think you’ll become a very dangerous fighter.

-But anyway, this is an article about MY take on the subject of self-defense, and how Capoeira, or more specifically Capoeira Angola, fits into it.
+This is an article about MY take on the subject of self-defense, and how Capoeira, or more specifically Capoeira Angola, fits into it.

 But first, I want you to watch this video.